MicrosoftDocs/sdk-api/sdk-api-src/content/windows.data.pdf.interop/ns-windows-data-pdf-interop-pdf_render_params.md

-#### - BackgroundColor

-Outputs the page with the specified background color.
-The default is {1.f, 1.f, 1.f, 1.f}, which represents the values 1.0 for red, green, blue, and alpha channel, respectively.
-These values, taken together, represent white at full opacity.

-#### - DestinationHeight
+#### - SourceRect

-Outputs the page at the specified height.
-The default is 0.f.
+Outputs a rectangular portion of the original page, as defined by the <b>D2D_RECT_F</b> structure's upper-left and lower-right corner x- and y-coordinates.
+The default value is 0.f for all coordinates.

 #### - DestinationWidth